ibm-cloud-docs/containers/cs_users.md

 Instead of using the default linked IBM Cloud infrastructure account to order infrastructure for clusters within a region, you might want to use a different IBM Cloud infrastructure account that you already have.
 You can link this infrastructure account to your {{site.data.keyword.cloud_notm}} account by using the [`ibmcloud ks credential-set`](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_credentials_set) command.
 The IBM Cloud infrastructure credentials are used instead of the default Pay-As-You-Go account's credentials that are stored for the region.
 {: shortdesc}

+You can manually set infrastructure credentials to a different account only for classic clusters, not for VPC clusters.
+{: note}

 The IBM Cloud infrastructure credentials set by the `ibmcloud ks credential-set` command persist after your session ends.
 If you remove IBM Cloud infrastructure credentials that were manually set with the [`ibmcloud ks credential-unset --region <region>`](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_credentials_unset) command, the default Pay-As-You-Go account credentials are used.
 However, this change in infrastructure account credentials might cause [orphaned clusters](/docs/containers?topic=containers-cs_troubleshoot_clusters#orphaned).